Barnardo’s Action with Young Carers

 What do you do?

-Barnardo’s Action With Young Carers is a city wide community based service that ensures young carers and young adult carers in Liverpool (up to and including the age of 25) are identified and can receive a carer’s assessment, support plan and review to meet their needs to reduce the negative impact of caring for an adult.
+CAMHS Barnardo’s Action With Young Carers is a Liverpool city-wide community-based service that ensures young carers and young adult carers in Liverpool (up to and including the age of 25) are identified and can receive a carer’s assessment, support plan and review to meet their needs to reduce the negative impact of caring for an adult.

 What age group does your service work with?